enderman3367/FunishMeHarder/README.md

 The codebase is designed as both a playable game and a learning resource, with extensive documentation and clear separation of concerns to make it easy for others to understand and contribute to fighting game development.

 ---

-**Ready to fight?** Install the dependencies and run `python main.py` to start your Super Smash Bros adventure! 🥊